oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0-cs01.md

 Furthermore, a policy type might be associated with a set of node types the non-functional behavior or quality-of-service it describes.

-**Policy templates** provide actual values of properties of the types defined by policy types.
-For example, a policy template for monthly payments for customers located in the USA will set the "payment-period" property to "monthly" and the "currency" property to "USD", leaving the "amount" property open.
-The "amount" property will be set when the corresponding policy template is used for a policy within a node template.
-Thus, a policy template defines the invariant properties of a policy, while the policy sets the variant properties resulting from the actual usage of a policy template in a node template.
+**Policy definitions** provide actual values of properties of the types defined by policy types.
+For example, a policy definition for monthly payments for customers located in the USA will set the "payment-period" property to "monthly" and the "currency" property to "USD", leaving the "amount" property open.
+The "amount" property will be set when the corresponding policy definition is used for a policy within a node template.
+Thus, a policy definition defines the invariant properties of a policy, while the policy sets the variant properties resulting from the actual usage of a policy definition in a node template.

 -------